torma/messaging-qa-interview-demo/README.md

 other helper, util, etc. classes as well.
 All testcases are making use of JUnit5 and AssertJ.
 With the sample app running, those test cases are expected to pass.
 There are some TODOs inside ContactTest you should have a look at and implement/fix what's missing.
-Please commit your changes to the VCS of your choice and provide us access to it.
+Please commit your changes to the VCS of your choice and provide us access or submit it per mail.

 Here's a short list summarizing the bullet points of the task:
 - familiarize yourself with the code, implement what's missing (TODOs), so we can have a chat about it